 We need better ways for designers to work together.
 What we have right now works ok, but it involves too many hand offs and not enough simultaneous work.
-Tools that allow real-time collaboration couldn’t come soon enough.
+Tools that allow real-time collaboration couldn’t come soon enough to the

 Why should we even do this?